Kozea/pygal/pages/basic_customizations.rst

 By instanciating it
 ^^^^^^^^^^^^^^^^^^^

-Just import the config class and instanciate it:
+Just import the `Config` class and instanciate it:

 .. code-block::